-By now, your 2020 resolutions might be in danger.
+By now, your New Years resolutions might be in danger.
 You resolved to be better to yourself this year.
 You committed to self-improvement.
 You told yourself that your running endurance, abilities, and personal bests would all get upgrades.

 But resolving to do something and actually doing it are two separate things.
 Bad habits might already be knocking softly or hammering loudly at your door, demanding to be let back in.

 So how can you keep your running resolutions?

 To keep you on track, we asked five runners to share their tips – and their running resolutions – for running in the new year.

 Let’s say you resolve to run your first marathon next year.
 Start by writing that down.
 But don’t stop there: get specific.
 Determine the race day, how far you can currently run, how many weeks you have to train, and write all that down.